 Ford Expedition Recalls

-These vehicles may have inadequate welds on the head restraint support brackets for the second row, right side seat.
-In the event of a crash, the head restraint may not provide adequate protection, increasing the risk of personal injury.
-Dealers will replace the head restraints as necessary to correct this concern.
-The Ford recall number is 12C22.
+The head restraint support brackets for the second row, right side seat may fail in the event of a crash, increasing the risk of personal injury.

 On 158 vehicles intended for limousine service, the tire pressure warning light may not illuminate.

 The inside door handles are spring loaded, which makes the handles return to their rest position after using them.
 These springs can break, which can prevent the handles from returning to the closed position.
 If this happens, the door may come open during an accident.

 The force needed to apply the brakes may be greater than expected.